 - Labor costs: Though torsion key installation should only take three to four hours at home, if you want to hand the job over to a pro, you’re looking at a labor cost of anywhere from $100 to $200, making a total cost of up to $700 for high-end keys and installation.

+The cost to lift a truck varies.
 If you’re on a tight budget, you can find lift kits for as low as $20 that will add a little lift to your truck and that you can install yourself without any help.
-If you have a bit more money to throw around, you can find more expensive lift options and hire professional labor to do the job for you.
+If you have a bit more money, you can find more expensive lift options and hire professional labor to do the job for you.
 Whatever your financial circumstance, if you’re looking to add some lift to your truck, there are plenty of options available to you.